Gingery Asian Noodles with Snow Peas and Shiitake Mushrooms

 - 6 to 8 ounces bean thread noodles or Asian rice vermicelli

 - 1 cup vegetable broth or 1 cup water with 1 natural salt-free vegetable bouillon cube

 - 1 large carrot, peeled and coarsely grated or cut into thick matchsticks

 - 8 ounces snow peas, trimmed and cut in half if large

 - 4 ounces fresh shiitake mushrooms, stemmed and sliced

-Meanwhile, heat the oil in a wok or steep-sided stir-fry pan.
-Add the carrot and stir-fry over medium-high heat for a minute or two.
+Meanwhile, bring the broth or water with bouillon cube to a simmer in a wok or steep-sided stir-fry pan.
+Add the carrot and cook over medium-high heat for a minute or two.

 - Explore more recipes using Asian noodles.